Structural Frame Assembly

 Tip

-Before starting, remember that are 4 types of profiles, differing in length and location or number of holes and taps:
+Remember that are several types of profiles, differing in length and location or number of holes and taps.

 You can see all of them by opening their CAD files.